jaybeeuu/react-suspense/post.md

 Before I get into the weeds of what suspense is and how to use it, Let's talk about the problem it's trying to solve - that is how do you handle promises in a React application?

 It feels like there should be an easy answer to that, the web is asynchronous after all.
-But if you stop to think, the async work you've done with a React application has probably involved some kind of framework, for example redux-thunk or react-query, and the net result of that code, is _avoiding_ asynchrony in the components themselves.
+But if you stop to think, the async work you've done with a React application has probably involved some kind of framework, for example redux-thunk, react-query, rtk query or swr, and the net result of that code, is _avoiding_ asynchrony in the components themselves.

 React components don't really like asynchrony and they don't play well with promises.
 For example, you can't `await` inside a component, or, directly, inside hooks like `useEffect`.